wisecorrectrooster/Ian_BlueStampPortfolio/index.md

 - [Example 2](https://sviatil0.github.io/Sviatoslav_BSE/)
 - [Example 3](https://arneshkumar.github.io/arneshbluestamp/)

-To watch the BSE tutorial on how to create a portfolio, click here.
+To watch the BSE tutorial on how to create a portfhihiolio, click here.

 # Starter Project
 First ever project, where I learned how to solder and how lightbulbs work.
 The sliders choose intensity of the 3 different lightbulbs in the LED and change its color.
 I put the LED the wrong way and this caused the green slider to not work.
 After a couple minutes of trying, no one could remove it.
 Although the green slider doesn't work, the colors still change when I move the sliders.